coreinfrastructure/best-practices-badge/doc/security.md

 There is some JavaScript served to the client, but no security decisions depend on code that runs on the client.

+The custom code has been kept as small as possible, in particular, we've tried to keep it DRY (don't repeat yourself).

 From a user's point of view,
 users potentially create an id, then log in and enter data about projects (as new or updated data).